 - In-stock inventory.

-From August 16, 2020 until the end of the year, if your IPI score falls below 500, your account will be subject to storage volume limits for standard-size, oversize, apparel, and footwear items.
+From August 16, 2020 onward, if your IPI score falls below 500, your account will be subject to storage volume limits for standard-size, oversize, apparel, and footwear items.
 I’ll show you how to find this information in the next section.

 2. ASIN-level quantity limits

 Even if your IPI score is above 500, certain ASINs you sell may be subject to quantity limitations.
-Amazon is doing this to maximize selection for customers during the holiday season and to ensure less popular products are not taking up valuable space in its warehouses.
+Amazon began this to maximize selection for customers during the 2020 holiday season and to ensure less popular products were not taking up valuable space in its warehouses.

 For example, if you have a brand new ASIN or a slow-moving ASIN, the maximum quantity you’ll be allowed to ship into Amazon is 200 units.
 (Normally, there are no ASIN-level inventory limits.)